 The provisions of the Plan will contribute towards protection of the environment with regard to impacts arising from material assets.

-The provision of infrastructure and supporting services for development, particularly water and wastewater services, is critical.
+The provisions of infrastructure and supporting services for development, particularly water and wastewater services, is critical (compliance issues with respect to the wastewater treatment plant have been identified above).